kyessenov/envoymesh/README.md

 - This project uses jsonnet extensively for rapid prototyping of Envoy API processing logic.
-- To simplify the deployment model, sidecar container includes both the proxy and its controller.
 - No support for health checks in the application deployment.

 ## Build instructions